rackerlabs/support-how-to/content/how-to/cloud-servers/install-python-openstackclient-on-linux-and-mac-os/index.md

 ### Prerequisites

-To run `python-openstackclient`, you need python 2.7 or later installed on your system.
-You can run the client from either a desktop machine or from a remote system, like a Cloud Server.
-You also need `pip`, which is a python package manager.
+To run `python-openstackclient`, you need to install Python&reg; 2.7 or later on your system.
+You can run the client from either a desktop machine or a remote system, like a Cloud Server.
+You also need `pip`, which is a Python package manager.

-### Installing the package
+### Install the package

-To install the client, use `pip`:
+To install the client, run the following command:

     pip install python-openstackclient

-### Environment variables
+### Set the environment variables

-Now that you've installed the `openstackclient`, set up the environment variables that allow it to connect to your Rackspace Cloud account.
+Now that you've installed `openstackclient`, set up the environment variables that enable it to connect to your Rackspace Cloud account.

-#### Setting the environment variables

 To set some environment variables, run the following command to open your **.bash_profile** file for editing:

     nano ~/.bash_profile

-Then add the lines in the following data center sections, changing values to match your requirements.
+Then add the following lines in the data center section, changing values to match your requirements.
 Pay particular attention to the username, password, and tenant name or account number.
-You can find your account number in the upper right of the [Cloud Control Panel](https://login.rackspace.com) after you log in.
+You can find your account number in the upper-right corner of the [Cloud Control Panel](https://login.rackspace.com) after you log in.

-##### Example

 Use the following format: